maiamcc/contrasite/_posts/2024-06-10-lcfd-program.markdown

 comments: true
 categories: programs
 ---
 So jazzed to have gotten to call [LCFD](//www.lcfd.org/lcfd-camps.html)'s Spring Dance Camp again---and at beautiful Pinewoods no less!
 What a lovely space and a lovely bunch of dancers.
-I taught a waltz workshop and reprised my Contra Superglue workshop from last spring's West Coast Queer Camp, and called some dances besides.
+I taught a waltz workshop and reprised my Contra Superglue workshop from last spring's West Coast Queer Camp, and also called some dances.
 (Big thanks to all-star musicians Anna Patton, Audrey Jaber, Michael Freeman, Tim Ball, and Helen Kuhar!)
 Here's what I called (interspersed with English from Scott Higgs and contras from Stephanie Marie):
 <!-- more -->

 ### Friday Evening (with AMA)